-Subordinate CAs shall specify the methods used to validate the applicant's right to use or control each domain name that will be listed in the subject alternative name extension of a TLS/SSL certificate in their CPS, such as
+Subordinate CAs shall specify the methods used to validate the applicant's authority for various TLS/SSL certificate in their CPS:

-- (1) For DV TLS/SSL certificate, Subordinate CAs shall validate the applicant's right to use or control each domain name in accordance with the Baseline Requirements. - (2) For OV and IV TLS/SSL certificate, in addition to validate the applicant's domain control right, Subordinate CAs shall validate organization or individual's identity in accordance with the Baseline Requirements and Sections 3.2.2 or 3.2.3 of the CPS. - (3) For EV TLS/SSL certificate, in addition to perform the above procedures (1) and (2), the authorization of the contract signer and certificate approver must be verified in accordance with the EV SSL Certificate Guidelines.
+Type of TLS/SSL Certificates Methods for Authority Validation DV ■ Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements.
+OV Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements, and Validating organization or individual's identity in accordance with the Baseline Requirements and Sections 3.2.2 or 3.2.3 for assurance level 3 of the CPS.
+EV Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements, and Performing identification and authentication of individual/organization identity and confirmation of authorization by Contract Signer and Certificate Approver in accordance with the EV SSL Certificate Guidelines.